AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 ## How to update AdGuard Home manually? {#manual-update}

-In case the button isn't shown or an automatic update has failed, you can update manually.
-In the examples below, we'll use AdGuard Home releases for Linux and Windows for AMD64 CPUs.
+In case the button isn’t shown or an automatic update has failed, you can update manually.
+In the examples below, we’ll use AdGuard Home releases for Linux and Windows for AMD64 CPUs.

 ### Unix (Linux, macOS, BSD) {#manual-update-unix}